Sister Street Fighter: Reception

 The film is generally well received.
 Fans cite Hiroshi Miyauchi's excellent martial arts skills and the variety of battle.
-Detractors state there is flat acting and over-reliance on wire special effect, especially during the final battle.
+Detractors state there is flat acting and over-reliance on wire fu, especially during the final battle.
 Also, Sonny Chiba's "Tsurugi" character doesn't appear, despite the English title.

 Home media

 In November 2007, BCI Eclipse released the film in their Sonny Chiba Collection DVD set, which also includes Golgo 13: Assignment Kowloon, The Bullet Train, Dragon Princess, Karate Kiba, and Karate Warriors.
-A year earlier, they released the whole Sister Street Fighter Movie Collection with the their original Japanese mono and a 5.1 remix, English-dubbed versions and optional English subtitles.
+A year earlier, they released the whole Sister Street Fighter Movie Collection with the original Japanese mono and a 5.1 remix, English-dubbed versions and optional English subtitles.
 In 2019, Arrow Films re-released the collection in Blu-Ray with high definition digital transfers of all the films.